telerik/blazor-docs/components/upload/events.md

 }
 ````

->caption Sending custom metadata with the remove request (such as authentication tokens)
+>caption Sending custom metadata with the upload request (such as authentication tokens)

 @[template](/_contentTemplates/upload/notes.md#server-security-note)